Create a multi-cluster application

 1. Log on to the ACK One console.
 In the navigation pane on the left, choose Fleet > Multi-cluster GitOps.

-2. In the upper-left corner of the Multi-cluster GitOps page, click the Dingtalk_20231226104633.jpg icon next to the fleet name and select the target fleet from the drop-down list.
+2. On the Multi-cluster GitOps page, click the Dingtalk_20231226104633.jpg icon next to the fleet name and select the target fleet.

 3. Click Create Multi-cluster Application > GitOps to open the Create Multi-cluster Application - GitOps page.